 Tried this recipe?
 Please leave a star ⭐️⭐️⭐️⭐️⭐️ rating in the recipe card below and/or a review in the comments section further down the page.
 You can also follow me on social media on Facebook, Instagram, and Pinterest!

-Shot-and-a-Beer Braised Chicken Tacos
+Shot-and-a-Beer Shredded Chicken Tacos

 Ingredients